 I used Gorilla Glue Epoxy to attach the disk of the finial to the rod.

-And then used this high tech method to keep them in place while they dry.
+And then use some tape to keep them in place while they dried.
 I gave them a good two hours to completely set even though the package only called for 30 minutes.

 I put the curtains on the rod and screwed the glass orb of the finial into the ends and it was done!

-I now have the perfect curtain rods for our windows and it didn't break the bank!
+Curtain rods for our windows that didn't break the bank!

 |(Crown molding will be added to cover that white strip at the top)|